Maryland Route 28: Point of Rocks to Darnestown

 MD 28 begins at an intersection with US 15 (Catoctin Mountain Highway) in Point of Rocks, just north of the Point of Rocks Bridge that carries US 15 across the Potomac River.
 The state highway heads east as two-lane undivided Clay Street, which parallels CSX's Metropolitan Subdivision rail line and the linear Chesapeake and Ohio Canal National Historical Park through town.
-MD 28 passes the Point of Rocks station of MARC's Brunswick Line where the Metropolitan Subdivision and the Old Main Line Subdivision meet at a wye.
-The state highway parallels and then crosses at grade to the south side of the Old Main Line Subdivision at the east end of town.
+MD 28 passes north of the Point of Rocks station of MARC's Brunswick Line where CSX's Metropolitan Subdivision and the Old Main Line Subdivision meet at a wye.
+The state highway parallels and then crosses at-grade to the south side of the Old Main Line Subdivision at the east end of town.
 MD 28 continues east as Tuscarora Road, which crosses Washington Run and Tuscarora Creek.
 The highway passes through the hamlet of Tuscarora before reaching a three-way intersection with MD 85, which heads north as Buckeystown Pike.
 MD 28 turns southeast onto Dickerson Road.

 MD 28 heads southeast and crosses the Monocacy River at Furnace Ford shortly before entering Montgomery County.
 After intersecting Mouth of Monocacy Road, which heads west to the Monocacy Aqueduct, the state highway enters Dickerson, where the road meets Mt.
 Ephraim Road, which serves MARC's Dickerson station and continues northeast toward Sugarloaf Mountain.
 Immediately after Mt.
 Ephraim Road, MD 28 turns south and passes through a narrow underpass of the Metropolitan Subdivision rail line.
 MD 28 crosses the Little Monocacy River before the intersection with Martinsburg Road, which heads southwest toward the Dickerson Generating Station and White's Ferry.

 MD 28 continues southeast as Darnestown Road toward Beallsville, where the highway intersects MD 109 (Beallsville Road), which serves Poolesville to the south.
-The highway passes the Darby Store at the latter intersection, then continues past the Hanover Farm House at Four Streams Golf Club and crosses Dry Seneca Creek.
-After an oblique intersection with MD 117 (Bucklodge Road) at Lees Corner, the state highway enters Dawsonville, where it intersects White Grounds Road, which heads north past the Susanna Farm, and meets the eastern end of MD 107 (Whites Ferry Road), which serves Poolesville and leads to White's Ferry.
+The highway passes south of the Darby Store at the latter intersection, then continues south of the Hanover Farm House at Four Streams Golf Club and crosses Dry Seneca Creek.
+After an oblique intersection with MD 117 (Bucklodge Road) at Lees Corner, the state highway enters Dawsonville, where it intersects White Ground Road, which heads north past the Susanna Farm, and meets the eastern end of MD 107 (Whites Ferry Road), which serves Poolesville and leads to White's Ferry.
 MD 28 crosses Seneca Creek and passes Seneca Creek State Park before entering Darnestown.
 Within Darnestown, the state highway intersects MD 118 (Germantown Road) and MD 112 (Seneca Road).
 East of MD 112, MD 28 curves northeast and expands to a four-lane divided highway before passing Quince Orchard High School and intersecting MD 124 (Quince Orchard Road) at the southwest corner of the city of Gaithersburg.